Blosc/blogsite/pages/blosc-in-depth.rst

 Blosc2 is the new iteration of the Blosc 1.x series, which adds more features and `better documentation <https://www.blosc.org/c-blosc2/c-blosc2.html>`_.
 You can also check out the `slides that explain the highlights of Blosc2 <https://www.blosc.org/docs/blosc2-intro-LEAPS-Innov-2021.pdf>`_.

-Blosc2 also includes `NDim, a container with multi-dimensional capabilities <https://www.blosc.org/posts/blosc2-ndim-intro/>`_.
+Blosc2 includes `NDim, a container with multi-dimensional capabilities <https://www.blosc.org/posts/blosc2-ndim-intro/>`_.
 In particular, Blosc2 NDim excels at reading multi-dimensional slices, thanks to its innovative pineapple-style partitioning.
 To learn more, watch the video `Why slicing in a pineapple-style is useful <https://www.youtube.com/watch?v=LvP9zxMGBng>`_.

 ..
 Although this is nice, the format below shows the video in a more consistent way with the above one
 .. .. image:: /images/slicing-pineapple-style.png